 All of the East Side Kids’ films were cheaply made.
 Spooks Run Wild emerges somewhat better than the others.
 The main problem with Spooks Run Wild is that nothing much happens.
 Well that’s not strictly correct – quite a few things happen but the plot is shapeless and aimless, mostly based around a series of comic routines.
 Certainly, in terms of an Old Dark House thriller, it shuffles around various creaky tropes – the suspicion that Bela Lugosi is a vampire, wall panels that cause people to vanish, ambulatory suits of armour, David Gorcey seemingly being turned into a zombie after Lugosi offers medical treatment, dangling spiders, Leo Gorcey seeing a skeleton after he opens a jar, Sunshine Sammy Morrison being spooked by a cigarette case moving around on a table.
 Director Phil Rosen fails to generate atmosphere out of any of the material.
 It all eventually arrives at a mundane twist ending that reveals that there were no ghosts and that [PLOT SPOILERS] Bela Lugosi is not a villain but a stage magician.

-Phil Rosen was a director since the silent era and is best known for several of the Charlie Chan films.
-In genre material, Rosen also made the resurrection film The Man with Two Lives (1942), the Edgar Allen Poe adaptation The Mystery of Marie Roget (1942), Black Magic (1944) featuring Charlie Chan against spiritualists, the Bela Lugosi mad scientist film Return of the Ape Man (1944) and The Shadow Returns (1946), one of the films based on the mystical radio superhero The Shadow.
+Phil Rosen (1888-1951) was a director who had been working since the silent era and is best known for several of the Charlie Chan films.
+In genre material, Rosen also made the resurrection film The Man with Two Lives (1942), the Edgar Allan Poe adaptation The Mystery of Marie Roget (1942), Black Magic (1944) featuring Charlie Chan against spiritualists, the Bela Lugosi mad scientist film Return of the Ape Man (1944) and The Shadow Returns (1946), one of the films based on the mystical radio superhero The Shadow.